skypilot-org/skypilot/docs/source/examples/service-yaml-spec.rst

       # One of the two following fields (replica_policy or replicas) is required.

       # Replica autoscaling policy.
-This describe how SkyServe autoscale
+This describes how SkyServe autoscales
       # your service based on the QPS (queries per second) of your service.
       replica_policy:
         # Minimum number of replicas (required).